dailydotdev/.github/CONTRIBUTING.md

 ### Submitting a Pull Request

-Before submitting a pull request consider the following guidelines:
+Before submitting a pull request, consider the following guidelines:

-1. To prevent duplication of work, please search for existing PR (open or closed) that relates to yours.
+1. To prevent duplication of work, please search for an existing PR (open or closed) that relates to yours.
 1. Make sure there is an issue describing your submission, whether it is a bug fix or a feature.
 Discussing the issue upfront will make the review process much faster.
 1. Please sign our [Contributor License Agreement (CLA)][cla].
 Unfortunately, we cannot accept any contribution without this.
 Make sure you sign and contribute with the same GitHub account.
 1. Make sure your pull request is addressing only a single concern.